A man with 3 earlobe piercings and an outer conch piercing.

 • South: Down in Houston, Atlanta, or New Orleans, you’ll probably be paying about $50 to $80 for your piercing.
 It’s that Southern charm that brings the price down.

-But keep in mind, these prices are approximate.
+But keep in mind that these prices are approximate.
 They could be lower or they could be higher, depending on many factors.
-These factors include your piercer's skill level, the materials used for your jewelry, and how much they genuinely like you.
-It's crucial to choose a reputable piercer with extensive knowledge and experience in performing safe and hygienic piercing practices and use high-quality jewelry for your outer conch piercing.
+These factors include your piercer’s skill level, the materials used for your jewelry, and how much they genuinely like you.
+It’s crucial to choose a reputable piercer with extensive knowledge and experience in performing safe and hygienic piercing practices and use high-quality jewelry for your outer conch piercing.

 A NEEDLE SHOVED THROUGH WHAAAT?